topaklihuseyin/CMSSW/README.md

 ## Analyzers
 First, a few general words about analysis in the CMSSW framework.
 Physics analysis proceeds via a series of subsequent steps.
 Building blocks are identified and more complex objects are built on top of them.
 For instance, the Higgs search H ->ZZ -> µµµµ requires:
+ - identifying muon candidates;
+ - reconstructing Z candidates starting from muon candidates;
+ - reconstructing Higgs candidates starting from Z candidates.

+This process clearly identifies three products: muon candidates, Z candidates, and a Higgs candidate, as well as three processes to reconstruct them.
+These are well mapped into three Framework modules (EDProducers) that add into the Event three different products (the candidates collections).

 ## Configure